jruchaud/gulp-platform-file/README.md

 Browserify
 ==========

-You can use babel-plateform-file with Browserify.
+You can use gulp-platform-file with Browserify.

 ```js
 gulp.task("default", function() {